viniciusccouti/sending_emailautomatically/README.md

   the library time it was also used in order to use time.sleep so we could have time to click in some points and also to load the pages

-  the library pyperclip it was used to copy the messsage in portuguese
+  the library pyperclip it was used to copy the message in portuguese

  STEPS: